ajbogh/node-image-farmer/README.md

 ## Performance and Scalability

 Node.js is very fast, but GraphicsMagick and over-the-HTTP fetching of the original image most certainly are not.
-In any production setup it is highly recommended to put thubmnailing of images behind some sort of proxy/cache/CDN.
+In any production setup it is highly recommended to put thumbnailing of images behind some sort of proxy/cache/CDN.

-The tmp file storage will prevent the system from needing to crop the image if it has already done it once before.
+The tmp file storage will prevent the system from needing to crop the image if it has already done it once before (within the time limit).
 The full file cache will reduce the need to download the file from a website or copy the file from a disk.

 When useMultipleProcesses is enabled, the system can crop as many images at a time as there are cores on the server.
 It's best to use more than 2 cores, preferably 4.
 If there is only 1 core then the system will still create 1 new process per request, but the